collective/collective.gallery/README.txt

 facebook_
 ~~~~~~~~~

-You must have added BeautifulSoup_ to your Plone setup to make this work.

 In Plone as with other link you just have to paste the link inside a Link content
 type.